emilydong001/DH110/Assignments/Assignment01.md

 ## Website 1: [Mayo Clinic](https://www.mayoclinic.org/)

 ### About
 [Mayo Clinic](https://www.mayoclinic.org/) is a non-profit American medical organization dedicated to clinical practice, education, and research, and whose location in Minnesota has been recognized as the best hospital of 2020-2021 by U.S. News & World Report.
 Mayo Clinic is a trusted source of medical information about diseases and conditions, possible causes for symptoms, drugs and supplements, tests and procedures, and healthy living.
+The website is also used by patients to make appointments, access their patient account, and find information about receiving care.

 The richness of health information and breadth of features on the Mayo Clinic website can be both valuable and overwhelming.
 My goal is to preserve the value while streamlining the user's ability to navigate throughout the website.